UoA-CARES/cares_reinforcement_learning/docs/developer_guide/algorithm.md

 ## Implementation Steps
 To implement a new algorithm in the CARES Reinforcement Learning package you need to follow four steps:

-To add a new algorithm, follow these four steps:

 1. Implement the `<Algorithm>` class in the [algorithm folder][algorithm-code].
 2. Create the required network components in the [networks folder][networks-code].